fevieira27/MoveToBeActive/README.md

 * Analog hands for Hour and Minutes, but not for Seconds to mimic Vivomove HR (and save battery).
 Design menu has a toggle for thinner, standard or thicker hands (around 20-30% difference between each);
 * **Current Date** with day of the week and Month;
 * **Garmin Logo** that can be hidden on the watch face's config menu;
-* **Battery percentage** with symbol changing colors depending on battery left: Red (less than 15%), Yellow (between 16 and 30%) and Green (greater than 31%);
+* **Battery indicator** with symbol changing colors depending on battery left: Red (less than or equal to 20%), Yellow (between 21 and 40%) and Green (greater than 40%).
+The text can be displayed as remaining % or estimated number of days until running out;
 * **Bluetooth** indicator: Blue (connected to the phone) or grey (not connected);
 * **Alarm** indicator: Accent color (at least one alarm active) or grey (no alarms);
 * **Do not Disturb** indicator (only shown when mode is activate, also activated during sleep hours);
 * **Location name** of the source of weather data (if available), that can be hidden on the watch face's config menu;
 * **Current weather** condition icon;
-* **Temperature** indicator (if available) in Celsius or Fahrenheit (also dependent on watch's selected units display);
+* **Temperature** indicator (if available) in Celsius or Fahrenheit (also dependent on watch's selected units display).
+The temperature number will become blue when that is the minimum temperature for the day, as well as orange when that is the maximum;

 ## Available Data Fields:
 * **Notifications** count: Accent color if at least one notification is available or grey if no unread notifications;
 * **Heart Rate** data, showing last available value (not updated every second when not doing an activity, to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On).
 Color palette for each zone: Resting / Light Load = grey, Moderate Effort = blue, Weight Control = green, Aerobic = yellow, Anaerobic = orange, High effort = light red and Speed = bright red;
 * **Calories** burned;
-* **Distance** walked/ran on the day (km or miles, dependent on watch's selected unit on general config): Icon will be displayed in grey until steps goal has been met, changing to the Accent color of choice;
 * **Steps**: Shows the number of steps on the current day and icon color will also change to the selected Accent when steps goal has been met;
-* **Elevation** (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
-If no GPS is present, then barometer readings will be used;
-* **Wind speed**: Current wind speed in km/h or mph (depending on watch's pace unit settings), or m/s if selected on the watch face's settings;
 * **Blood oxygen** percentage: will display the current pulse ox if the sensor is active all the time.
 However, if sensor is activated only while sleeping or on ad-hoc measurements, data point will show last available value.
 Color palette doesn't follow accent color and is based on 5 zones: Healthy = green, Normal = blue, Low = yellow, Brain Dysfunction = orange, Cyanosis = red;
 * **Floors climbed** count: Icon will be displayed in grey until floors climbed goal has been met, changing to the Accent color of choice;
 * **Precipitation** percentage: The current chance of rain/snow precipitation (0-100%), with blue tones color palette based on 4 zones: Low = light blue, Moderate = blue, High = dark blue, Very High = purple;
 * **Humidity** percentage: The current relative humidity (0-100%), with color palette based on 3 levels: Healthy = green, Fair = yellow, Poor = red;
+* **Atmospheric Pressure** in hPa: The current barometer read in hPa/millibars or calibrated mean at sea-level, with color palette based on 3 levels: High-pressure = blue, Normal = Gray, Low-pressure = orange;
 * **Solar intensity** percentage: Describes the solar sensor's charge efficiency, only available on Solar Charged watches.
-It will change colors based on 5 different UV intensity zones: Low = green, Moderate = yellow, High = orange, Very High = red, Extreme = violet.
+It will change colors based on 5 different UV intensity zones: Low = green, Moderate = yellow, High = orange, Very High = red, Extreme = violet;
 * **Intensity Minutes** per week: The current number of intensity minutes (moderate + 2x vigorous) during the current week.
-Symbol will turn from grey to the accent color as soon as the weekly intensity minutes goal is reached.
+Symbol will turn from grey to the accent color as soon as the weekly intensity minutes goal is reached;
-* **Seconds**: Available as a data field, will display seconds count of the current time.
+* **Seconds**: Available as a data field, will display seconds count of the current time;
+* **VO2 Max** from Running or Cycling (available and 2 separate data fields);
+* **Body Battery**;
+* **Stress** Level;
+* **Respiration** Rate;
+* **Recovery Time** in hours;
+* **Min/Max Temperature** forecasted for the day (*only available on the left top and middle data points*);
+* **Wind speed**: Current wind speed in km/h or mph (depending on watch's pace unit settings), or m/s if selected on the watch face's settings (*only available on the left top and middle data points*);
+* **Elevation** (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
+If no GPS is present, then barometer readings will be used (*only available on the left top and middle data points*);
+* **Distance** walked/ran on the day (km or miles, dependent on watch's selected unit on general config): Icon will be displayed in grey until steps goal has been met, changing to the Accent color of choice (*only available on the left top and middle data points*);

 ## Support this project:
 [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" href="https://www.paypal.com/donate/?hosted_button_id=XVZXEH5RVBCZ6">](https://www.paypal.com/donate/?hosted_button_id=XVZXEH5RVBCZ6)